May is Lyme Disease Awareness Month

 Ian was forced to give up his job in 2012 as he was too ill to work.
 Having had no joy in the UK, we realised that although it was expensive he had no choice but to visit Lyme experts in Germany for treatment.
 He also recognised that he needed to stay positive and have a focus.
 That’s when PLYT was born.
 Having PLYT was perfect for Ian because it gave him something to focus on other than the illness and a reason to get up every day plus he was able to dip in and out when he was well enough.

-It’s almost nine years now since Ian was bitten and he has made a fantastic recovery.
+It’s almost eleven years now since Ian was bitten and he has made a fantastic recovery.

 He still takes a daily cocktail of tablets and has good and bad days but feels hopeful that he has the illness under control.
 In part that’s due to the German treatments but a long term illness is not just difficult physically, but also mentally.
 Having a supportive family and friends is very important, but feeling like you’re making a contribution and achieving something is vital.
 We always say that without Lyme disease there probably wouldn’t be any PLYT, but without PLYT we don’t think Ian would have made the recovery he has.
 The fact that PLYT has been proven to improve maths, has been endorsed by National Numeracy and kids love it makes Ian realise that he’s done something really positive.
-He’s continued to develop games and we’ve just launched our new travel game NumBugz and our third game Whotchilli is due out later this year.
+He continued to develop games and we now have 3 game platforms – PLYT, NumBugz and Whotchilli and he is still creating new free games to play with all 3 platforms.

 We know that many people are sadly already suffering with Chronic Lyme Disease and on a positive note to them there is light at the end of the tunnel – Ian is so much better than he was. 🙂 But we also want to raise awareness of the disease to help prevent others contracting it.